 The other hidden factor here is that since this ecommerce store has a maturing performance over 7-10 days, the ROAS will tick over to 200%+ courtesy of the way Facebook reports conversion data by default, which is attributing sales to a given day when the conversion may have happened days later.

 However the Sunday is a clear anomaly here with low Cart CR%, lower ROAS and low AOV which might be an area of investigation.

 The important part of analysis like this is spotting trends and reacting.
-The inner workings of what to look for and how to deep dive are too deep for this post to go into, but needless to say for ecommerce you’re generally tracking ROAS and CPA at the end of your funnel, and looking at the metrics in between as above, and also on CTR (clickthrough rate) and CPC (cost per click) at the top of your funnel to identify where the opportunities to improve are; within your ad or within your website.
+The inner workings of what to look for and how to deep dive are too deep for this post to go into, but needless to say for ecommerce you’re generally tracking ROAS and CPA at the end of your funnel, and looking at the metrics in between as above, and also on CTR and CPC at the top of your funnel to identify where the opportunities to improve are, within your ad and/or within your website.

 6. Focus on funnels

 When it comes to Facebook advertising, each ad and interaction should nudge that user towards you.
 Where many fail at Facebook advertising is trying to convert someone that’s seen your ad for the first time, to buying from you.

 It’s like going on a first-date and asking the other person for their hand in marriage!
 You might get away with it if you’re already rich and famous plus perhaps a smooth talker, but for most of us we need to do the whole courting thing.

 The same goes for your Facebook ads: court your audience.
 Below is a typical funnel I use when creating ads for ecommerce.

 There are 4 levels of campaigns that I run, each aimed at serving a specific type of audience.

 At the top you have cold audiences, meaning that they’ve not seen your ads before and are not customers.
 You generally want to attract them into your product using a range of targeting options to entice them in.